Lockheed to begin supplying F-16 wings from Indian plant in 2020

 “It is a huge potential business, India will be plugging into the world’s largest fighter jet ecosystem.”

-Reporting by Sanjeev Miglani; Editing by Jane Merriman
+Reporting by Sanjeev Miglani; Editing by Jane Merriman and David Evans